Pressure drop in compressed air pipelines with applied pressure 50, 100 and 150 psi.

 The SCFM - Standard Cubic Feet per Minute - determines the weight of air to fixed or "Standard" conditions.
 There are several definitions of SCFM.
-The most common used in the United States is with properties:
+The most commonly used in the United States is based on the properties

 - 14.696 Pounds per Square Inch (psia)

 Europeans normally use one ATA and 0oC as SCFM.